spice2x/substream/README.md

 | Screen        | `auto` picks the subscreen when the game has one  |
 | FPS / Quality | 1-60 and 1-100, lower them on a slow connection   |

-## If it does not work
+## Troubleshooting

 - Ensure spice2x is up to date.
 - Let port, port+1, and port+2 through Windows Firewall when connecting from another device.
-- Serve the page over plain HTTP.
-An HTTPS page cannot reach the game at all.
+- Web server must be running on HTTP, not HTTPS.
-- Only one viewer per screen is allowed.
-Close the other tab and it will connect on its own.
+- spice2x limits to one viewer per screen for the stream API.
-- The video is unencrypted and unauthenticated.
+- Streaming video from spice2x is unencrypted and unauthenticated.
 Anyone who can reach the port can watch.